-The proposed high school would maintain a departmental structure while creating the opportunity to move toward an-more interdisciplinary or academy structure in the future and project-based learning approaches.
+The proposed high school would maintain a departmental structure while creating the opportunity to move toward more interdisciplinary and project-based learning approaches.
 A large academic center or centers should be located within the academic areas of the school.

 Design Response - The preferred option is organized around certain basic concepts.
 A public corridor allows access to the gym, auditorium and cafeteria on the ground level and library on the second level for public after hours use creating a community building.
 Community education and TV studio have direct access to the exterior.
 Both major building entrances are into the same corridor.
 The classroom wings rotate around a building core comprised of the arts and technology so every academic discipline is visible and accessible to all students.
 The classroom wings form outdoor spaces that can be used for programs ranging from science instruction to art activities.
 The building is organized to avoid an existing wetland and to take advantage of views into the landscape and to the nearby lake.